-4.4 SUMMARY OF PRELIMINARY QUANTITATIVE RISK ASSESSMENT
+4.4.
+SUMMARY OF PRELIMINARY QUANTITATIVE RISK ASSESSMENT

-A desktop study and site walkover were conducted at the Fairview site in Ballymun after there was a suspected volume of 5,170 litres of linear alkyl benzene lost from the cable combined between two leaks (Sites 5 & 6) at an approximate rate of 575L/month for 9 months.
+A desktop study and site walkover were conducted at the Fairview Site in Ballymun after there was a suspected volume of 5,170 litres of linear alkyl benzene lost from the cable combined between two leaks (Sites 5 & 6) at an approximate rate of 575L/month for 9 months.
 The leaks began on December 2017 and were repaired in August 2018.
-The volume of fluid at each site is unknown.
+The volume of fluid lost of COPC (LAB) at each site is unknown.
 Results of the PQRA are summarised below: